 You can access safe and confidential conversations with Washington Mind via our Live Chat Service which is currently available:

-Tuesdays and Thursdays 2pm-3pm for support for young people
+Mondays and Tuesday 4pm-5pm for support for young people

 To start a Live Chat with a member of staff, please click the ‘Live Chat’ button below our house rules.

 If the Live Chat button is not available during the above times, this means that our counsellors are busy in other conversations at the moment.
 Please try refreshing your page shortly to join a chat once another conversation has ended.
 If you are still having issues connecting to our Live Chat service, please try contacting us either by phone or email as mentioned below.